sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-internetexplorer-disablefirstrunwizard.md

 # DisableFirstRunWizard

-`DisableFirstRunWizard` specifies whether to skip the First Run Wizard when the user runs Windows Internet Explorer® for the first time.
+`DisableFirstRunWizard` specifies whether to skip the First Run Wizard when the user runs Windows Internet Explorer for the first time.

 The Internet Explorer First Run Wizard helps users complete the browser-installation process by prompting them to define the default search provider, the phishing filter settings, and so on.